Sejong Science High School

 Sejong Science High School (SJSH) is a science high school (for ages 15–18) located in Guro-gu, Seoul, South Korea.
 It was founded in 2008 to develop and nurture the intellectual potential of Korea's most talented high school students in science and technology.
 Along with Hansung Science High School and Seoul Science High School, Sejong Science High School make up the three science high schools of Seoul.

 History

 On November 3, 2005, the project about establishing new science high school in Seoul was approved by Ministry of Education and Science Technology.
 The name of the school, Sejong Science High School, is named after Sejong the Great, the king who created the Korean alphabet; Hangul.
-On March 24, 2009, the school officially signed in the friendship exchange with DDG-991 Aegis Combat System, generally called "Sejong the Great Combat System".

 Educational Program with Local Residents as a target

 Friendly Math Festival

 Friendly Math Festival, which was held in mid-July annually since 2008, is local science/math festival managed by Sejong Science High School.
 Local residents, public as well as students can participate in the festival.
 The main purpose of this festival is to enlighten and educate "science-apathetic, technology-apathetic public" with various activities, including exhibitions, workshops, live demonstrations of experiments and user created contents.